Why the two terms get mixed up

 What a business address is for

-A business address is normally used for general business mail, customer correspondence, supplier communication, and wider business administration.
+A business address is normally used for general business mail, customer correspondence, supplier communication, invoices, websites and wider administration.
 It is the address many businesses prefer to show publicly instead of a home address.

 The practical difference